googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 If only one color stop is specified, that color is used for the entire color line; at least two color stops are needed to create color gradation.

-Color gradation is defined over the interval from the first color stop, through the successive color stops, to the last color stop.
+Color gradation is defined over the interval from the color stop with the minimum offset, through successive color stops, to the color stop with the maximum offset.
 Between numerically-adjacent color stops, color values are linearly interpolated.
 See _Interpolation of Colors_ in 5.7.12 for requirements on how colors are interpolated.

-While the color gradation is specified over a defined interval, the color line continues indefinitely outside that interval in both directions.
-The color patterns outside the defined interval are determined by the color line’s *extend mode*, described below.
+Color values outside the defined interval are determined by the color line’s *extend mode*, described below.
 In this way, colors are defined for all stop offset values, from negative infinity to positive infinity.

 For example, a gradient color line could be defined with two color stops at 0.2 and 1.5.
 Colors for offsets between 0.2 and 1.5 are interpolated.
 Colors for offsets above 1.5 and below 0.2 are determined by the color line’s extend mode.
 The gradient color line is positioned in the design grid by aligning stop offsets 0 and 1 to design grid positions.
-In this example, the color at stop offset 1 will be derived by interpolation between the two color stops, and the color at stop offset 0 will be derived based on the extend mode.

 If there are multiple color stops defined for the same stop offset, the first one is used for computing color values on the color line below that stop offset,